-DECLARATION OF MAJOR: In regard to fulfilling the requirements of GLCC majors, students are held accountable to the requirements (General Education, Bible/Theology, and Major) as stated in the catalog for the year in which the students entered GLCC.
-However, if a student changes their major during their matriculation at GLCC, they may choose between the major in the catalog under which they entered or the current catalog.
+DECLARATION OF MAJOR: In regard to fulfilling the requirements of GLCC majors, students are held accountable to the requirements (General Education, Bible/Theology, Major, and Electives) as stated in the catalog for the year in which the student first entered GLCC.
 Students who do not enroll for two consecutive semesters re-enter under the current catalog.